Can’t sleep? You’re not alone.

 Environmental factors like the amount of sunlight we get and blue light from the technology we use can greatly impact our body clock.

 As a nation, we are now sleeping later and less than ever before.
 To find out exactly how and why our sleep has changed over the past 150 years, have a read of our article on the history of sleep.

 Why your body clock goes wrong

-Anything that upsets the 24-hour cycle, such as the clocks moving forwards or backwards, jet lag, shift work, or even just a very late night, can have a detrimental effect on our sleep patterns, leading to problems like insomnia.
+Anything that upsets the 24-hour cycle, such as the clocks moving forwards or backwards, jet lag, shift work, or even just a very late night, can have a detrimental effect on our sleep patterns, which can sometimes lead to more serious sleep problems like insomnia.

 Experts also blame our 24-hour society for the increase in insomnia symptoms.
 Rolling news, 24-hour supermarkets, internet access whenever we like – all this continual activity is only possible thanks to artificial light, but it confuses our circadian rhythms.

-There are lots of factors that determine how much sleep you need a night, one of them being your age.
+Many factors determine how much sleep you need a night, one of them being your age.

 See the table below for the average hours of sleep you should be getting per night, depending on how old you are.3